 Targets

-We will increase the overall diversity of our own workforce throughout the organisation and we have set ourselves clear goals to work towards.
+We will increase the overall diversity of our own workforce

 Actions

-We will provide a healthy and supportive working environment, develop fulfilling and rewarding careers, foster an inclusive culture and build a more diverse workforce.
+We will provide a healthy and supportive working environment, develop fulfilling and rewarding careers, foster an inclusive culture, and build a more diverse workforce.

 Non-Financial KPIs